-High Precision Coulometry HPC – Battery – Application Note 53Latest updated: May 6, 2020
+Precision and Accuracy in Coulombic Efficiency Measurements (High Precision Coulometry HPC) – Battery – Application Note 53Latest updated: August 25, 2021

 Coulombic efficiency is one of the main factors determining the useful life of a Li-ion cell and battery.
 Therefore the accurate determination of any capacity loss and/or inefficiency in subsequent charge-discharge cycles may allow making predictions with respect to the useful battery life.
 However, this requires reliable and precise data, with as little noise as possible, so that the only factor contributing to the measured capacities is the cell itself, and not inaccuracies of the instrumentation, and/or temperature changes.
 Being able to predict what the battery will be after 2000 cycles, after running on 20 or 30 streamlines and accelerating battery testing, makes it also a lot cheaper.
 Very precise Coulometry also allows for fast and efficient prescreening of different electrode and electrolyte formulations.